🤖 ML & Finance

 Regulatory Requirements:

-• Bias testing and fairness metrics
+• Disparate-impact testing and fairness metrics

-• Model validation and governance frameworks
+• Model validation and governance frameworks (SR 11-7)

 • Audit trails for regulatory examinations